Definition Of Population Growth Rate In Biology

 The Case of the White-Tailed Deer

 White-tailed deer populations have experienced significant growth in many areas due to the reduction of natural predators and the availability of food resources.
-This growth has led to overgrazing, habitat degradation, and increased human-wildlife conflict.
+Consider this: this growth has led to overgrazing, habitat degradation, and increased human-wildlife conflict.
 Wildlife managers have implemented hunting regulations and habitat management strategies to control deer populations and mitigate these negative impacts.

 The Case of the African Elephant